-Saint John Eudes (+1680) was, like all saints, ahead of his time.
-During the fractious century in the wake of the Protestant ‘reformation’, he saw the need of men – priests especially – totally dedicated to God.
+Like all saints, he was ahead of his time.
+During the fractious century in the wake of the Protestant ‘reformation’, which saw the rise of rationalism, unwittingly commenced by the hyper-rational and God-less French philosophes, John saw the need of men – priests especially – totally dedicated to God.
 At first joining the Oratory in France, which, unlike the other Oratories of Saint Philip, was a religious order, he proved himself a zealous and indefatigable pastor, well-read and well-formed, spiritually and intellectually.
-Part-way through his life, he discerned a call to dedicate himself specifically to the formation of priests, most of whom were ill-equipped for their demanding role.
-He saw that priests must be leaders, true shepherds, able to guide their flock through the increasing complexities of the vita moderna – and things have not gotten easier since then.
+I am always heartened when I read of priests like Eudes, who ministered to the sick and dying during time of pandemic, this one a severe plague which hit France between 1627 and 1631.
+To avoid infecting his brethren, he lived for a time in a large cask in the middle of a field Something to ponder.

 As we heard in the reading on the feast of Saint Lawrence, God loves a cheerful giver, so, like Saint John Eudes and the whole host of saints, may we keep our hands on the plough, not look back, give all, and happily, so we gain it back a hundredfold.